blalhu/docker-symfony3-php7.1-mysql5.7/README.md

 ## Introduction

-The goal of this project is to provide an enviroment where you can develop your symfony4 projects under php7.1.
+The goal of this project is to provide an enviroment where you can develop your symfony3 projects under php7.1 with mysql 5.7.

 ## Usage